How to Use Media Appearances Successfully to Promote Your Book

 Optimize Your Chyron For Media Success

 First, you can set up a great interview by number one getting your chyron, which is the little name and title that’s put on TV, established ahead of time.
 They won’t typically put it up your website.
 But they’ll put up your expertise, like Susan Harrow, media trainer, and marketing strategist.
 They would put that up there.
 Then the other thing is behind the scenes that you want to do.
-You want to give people a reason to go to their website, in order to get something of yours.
+You want to give people a reason to go to the website, in order to get something of yours.
 Because they don’t want people going to your website.

 They’re not going to promote that.
 But if you give them like a little download, or clip of something, whatever that is.
 Whether it’s a meditation, a special report or a little something that they can put on their website.
 You give a teaser of it.
 You don’t put the whole thing on their website.
 It’s like you can get five tips here and they go and will promote that.
 What happens next is when people go to their website, for them to download the whole thing.
 They will now go to your website from their website.